sahithyajain/CodeCraft-JavaScript/README.md

 # 📚 Learning Roadmap

 ## 🌱 JavaScript Fundamentals
-The basic concepts and core features of JavaScript that form the foundation for learning and building applications.
+The basic concepts that form the foundation for learning JavaScript.

 - [ ] Introduction
 - [ ] Variables